2/19/2025

 Mike Holter

-thank you for joining us for the Anderson's Fourth Quarter Earnings Call.
-We have provided a slide presentation that will enhance today's discussion.
+Good morning, everyone, and thank you for joining us for the Anderson's fourth quarter earnings call.
+We have provided a slide presentation that will enhance today's discussions.
 If you are viewing this presentation on our webcast, the slides and commentary will be in sync.
-This webcast is being recorded and the recording and the supporting slides will be made available on our Investor's page at andersonsinc.com shortly.
-Please direct your attention to the disclosure statement on slide 2 of the presentation, as well as the disclaimers in the press release related to forward-looking statements.
+This webcast is being recorded, and the recording and the supporting slides will be made available on our investors page at andersonsinc.com shortly.
+Please direct your attention to the disclosure statement on slide two of the presentation, as well as the disclaimers in the press release related to forward-looking statements.
 Certain information discussed today constitutes forward-looking statements that reflect the company's current views with respect to future events, financial performance, and industry conditions.
 These forward-looking statements are subject to various risks and uncertainties.
 Actual results could differ materially as a result of many factors which are described in the company's reports on file with the SEC.
 We encourage you to review these factors.
-This presentation and today's prepared remarks contain non-GAAP financial measures, reconciliations of the non-GAAP measures to the most directly comparable GAAP financial measure are included within the appendix of this presentation.
+This presentation and today's prepared remarks contain non-GAAP financial measures.
+Reconciliations of the non-GAAP measures to the most directly comparable GAAP financial measure are included within the appendix of this presentation.
 On the call with me today are Bill Krueger, President and Chief Executive Officer, and Brian Valentine, Executive Vice President and Chief Financial Officer.
 After our prepared remarks, we will be happy to take your questions.

 speaker